9 Easy Ways to Remove Coffee Stains

 You don’t need store-bought cleaners to banish the post-spill mess.
 These coffee-stain removal tricks will get the marks out of your carpet, clothes, cups and more.

 Spills will happen

 If you’re a daily coffee drinker, learning how to remove coffee stains is very important because spills are bound to happen.
 Whether it’s in your car, on your clothes or on your furniture, it’s important to treat the stain quickly.
 We talked to some cleaning experts to learn about what products they use to get out coffee stains.
 Luckily, you probably already have most of these things in your cabinet.
-If you tend to spill more than just your coffee, check out these tips on how to remove every type of stain.

 It might seem simple, but Lauren Haynes, a cleaning expert at Star Domestic Cleaners says it works.
 “Run cold water through the front and back of the stain until you manage to clean it,” says Haynes.
 It should work well if the stain is fresh.